-- (1) The brief description shall disclose that the policy contains a provision for re-entry or requalification of premium. - (2) The policy shall not provide that the suicide exclusion will be reinstated upon re-entry or requalification.

-- (3) The incontestability provision on re-entry or re-qualification shall provide that if a material misrepresentation is made in the re-qualification application, the amount of insurance that may be contested is limited to the difference between the amount purchased by the regular premium rate for the policy and the amount purchased by the re-entry or re-qualification premium rate. - (4) The incontestability provision on re-entry or re-qualification may include an exception for fraud in the procurement of the policy upon re-entry or re-qualification when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (5) If the policy contains a table of premiums for re-entry or re-qualification, the table shall be clearly identified as such.
+- (1) The brief description shall disclose that the policy contains a provision for re-entry or requalification of premium. - (2) The policy shall not provide that the suicide exclusion will be reinstated upon re-entry or requalification. - (3) The incontestability provision on re-entry or re-qualification shall provide that if a material misrepresentation is made in the re-qualification application, the amount of insurance that may be contested is limited to the difference between the amount purchased by the regular premium rate for the policy and the amount purchased by the re-entry or re-qualification premium rate. - (4) If the policy contains a table of premiums for re-entry or re-qualification, the table shall be clearly identified as such.